WHAT WE DO

 About P4SP

-P4SP supports governments to strengthen social protection systems by:
+P4SP provides tailored support to strengthen national social protection systems through:

-- Undertaking research and analysis to help build a deeper understanding of the role of social protection in the region
+- research and analysis to help improve understanding of social protection in the region

-- Supporting partnerships, advocacy and policy dialogue with partner governments, civil society organisations and other development partners
+- partnerships, advocacy and policy dialogue with partner governments, civil society organisations and other development partners

 What is social protection?